litchipi/website/data/blog/rust/containers_in_rust/part2.md

     args
 }
 ```
-So here we first import our necessary dependencies `structopt` but also `PathBuf` from the standard
+So here we first import our necessary dependencies `clap` but also `PathBuf` from the standard
 library.

 Then we define our `Args` struct, containing all the arguments and information to be used for
 argument parsing.

 Let's look what arguments we are expecting:
 - `debug`: Will be used to display debug messages or just normal logs
 - `command`: The command that will be executed inside the container (with arguments)
 - `uid`: The user ID that will be created to run the software inside the container.
 - `mount_dir`: The folder to use as a root `/` directory inside the container.
 *Note that this argument will be passed as **mount** in the commandline*

 These arguments are defined with the [macro attribute][rustbook-macroattribute]
-`structopt(short, long)` to automatically create a short and long commandline argument from the
+`arg(short, long)` to automatically create a short and long commandline argument from the
 field name.
 (The field `toto` will be defined as arguments `-t` and `--toto`).

 Finally, we create the `parse_args` in which we gather the arguments from the commandline with the
 `from_args` function of the struct
-(which  was generated thanks to the `derive(StructOpt)` [macro attribute][rustbook-macroattribute]).
+(which  was generated thanks to the `derive(Parser)` [macro attribute][rustbook-macroattribute]).

 After setting some placeholders for arguments validation and logging initialisation, we return
 the arguments.